shumwaynate/AsciiGameGenerator/README.md

 	Step 3: Ensure game interactions work properly – Gradually implement scene transitions, keybinds, and object interactions within the standalone window.
 	Step 4: Build export_converter.js – Once we confirm that game_window.html runs the game properly, we move on to writing the script that extracts data from the editor and formats it into final exportable files.

+# Update: 4-10-2025

+I have updated some more things and have fixed up some amazing problems I was facing previously!
+Here is a list of things that I have added(Not all 100% implemented):
+-
+-
+-

+I have reviewed the structure and am looking at adjusting my definitions of objects and their properties to encompass more features of "games" below being a review of the properties I will be highlighting as changable/workable per each scene:

+Object Properties Needed:
+Clickable: in game object is clickable by user, if this is enabled other properties may or may not be usable for now just true or false

+Visible: property for if the object is visible, if set to true nothing, if set or made false it should make the text object color transparent.
+I want this property to include true or false then object default color, for now I don’t want default color adjusted here

+Enable Colors: I want this to include 3 sub dictionaries/parts: default, hover, and click.
+Default just having default color value.
+Hover and click I want individual dictionaries for each being 2 things, true or false, and color.
+If true then I want them to function as intended if false I don’t want them to work respectively.

+Main Player: this just need just true or false.
+This will determine if this object in that scene is the “main/controllable” character/object.
+For now this means this

+Now comes more complicated properties

+Click Switch Scene: I want this to have 2 parts like others before this one, a true or false and a list.
+I want the list to contain the names of all the currently saved scenes.
+I only want the switch scene to function if set to true and if Clickable is also set to true.

+Touch Switch Scene: I want this to have 2 parts like others before this one, a true or false and a list.
+I want the list to contain the names of all the currently saved scenes.
+I only want the switch scene to function if set to true and if an object with Main Player property true touches it.

+Click Give Currency: I want this to have 4 parts , a true or false, a list, a textbox which holds the amount to give, then another true or false.
+I want the list to contain the names of all the user created currencies.
+I only want this to function if first value set to true and if Clickable property is also set to true.
+Give players currency of the listed type and amount.
+Then if the 3rd part is set to true in game time and this is activated delete this object.

+Touch Give Currency: I want this to have 4 parts , a true or false, a list, a textbox which holds the amount to give, then another true or false.
+I want the list to contain the names of all the user created currencies.
+I only want this to function if first vale is set to true and if an object with Main Player property true touches it.
+Give players currency of the listed type and amount.
+Then if the 3rd part is set to true in game time and this is activated delete this object.

+Click Give Object: I want this to have 3 parts , a true or false and a list, then another true or false.
+I want the list to contain the names of all the user created objects.
+I only want this to function if first value set to true and if Clickable property is also set to true.
+Then if the 3rd part is set to true in game time and this is activated delete this object.

+Touch Give Object: I want this to have 3 parts , a true or false and a list, then another true or false.
+I want the list to contain the names of all the user created currencies.
+I only want this to function if first vale is set to true and if an object with Main Player property true touches it.
+Then if the 3rd part is set to true in game time and this is activated delete this object.

+I will be adding a way to create currencies, objects, and a “player inventory” to hold them later, this is just what I am wanting to be implemented.
+I will start by telling how I want these properties to be saved.
+I would like these saved as I am currently saving the non functional properties.
+As to not change how the base website code is laid out, we have to set the properties into the context menu as desired.
+I want this menu to have 1 of these properties per row.
+I want them in this order.
+Keep in mind I want all of the true/false values to be checkboxes, and all set to false except the second true false values for the click/touch give currency/objects 4 properties as We will assume if they give players things we will want those things to disappear.

+Order:
+Clickable
+Invisible
+Enable Colors
+Main player
+Click Change Scene
+Touch Change Scene
+Click Give Currency
+Touch Give Currency
+Click Give Object
+Touch Give object